akpatiudo/AD_virtualbox/README.md

 ## Task:
 1. Use the table below to create the following staff user accounts, their respective departments are also  shown
-  -  A user reports they can’t log in after you create their account.
-What steps would you take to resolve this?

 2. Create a Shared Network Drive
  Create a network drive called "MedLabTech shared files"  that is accessible to all users.
    -  Within it, create a  folder for each department that can only be  accessed by the members of each write to their  departments folder.